 If you’ve started a Bay Area or Northern California business, chances are you’re eager to grow it.
+That just might require an understanding of network solutions.
 After all, that’s the point of starting something: to guide it along and to let your vision turn into a reality.
 You have a unique product or service and you want to share it with the world.
 But that growth you’re aiming for also comes with its own challenges.

 Most of our clients admit that they were more scared of failing at the time they started their business, so they weren’t thinking about the issues that come with growth and success.
 But while those are, in general, good issues to have, planning and adjusting for growth is just as vital to your business as getting it off the ground.
 No one awards a medal for just jumping off the pommel horse.
 You have to stick the landing.